ShijinA530/School-Management-App/README.md

 5. **Access the App**:
    - The frontend will run on `http://localhost:5173` and the backend on `http://localhost:5000`.

-   - You can login as an admin using: email - shijin@example.com &
-      password - 12345
+   - You can login to the system as an admin using: email - shijin@example.com & password - 12345